dladd/pyFormex/user/pyformex-user-meeting-5.rst

 Agenda and discussion
 ---------------------
 The only item on the agenda is the demonstration of how to run pyFormex on any  computer (even Windows) by means of booting it from a BuMPix Live Linux USB stick.
-This system was especially developed for the students who have only access to Windows computers.
+This system was especially developed for students who have only access to Windows computers.

 * Starting pyFormex from a USB stick: